phenixace/narrative-framing/README.md

 Other versions might also work, but the default settings are recommended if you encounter any version inconsistency problems.

 ## Data
+`The dataset with full annotations is released in` [this repo](./data/)

+We also include the annotation guidelines and all the meta data of articles.

 There are also two processed dataset in the current repo.
 * [`data_splits_raw`](./experiments/data_splits_raw)